How To Meal Prep For The Ketogenic Diet

 Buy Your Food

-Pre-Prep Everything You Can (Chop, Mix, etc)
+Pre-Prep Everything You Can

 Pre-prep everything you can.
-Chopping vegetables, mixing spices, washing and chopping fruit, cooking meat and preparing sauces are just some of the things that can be done in advance.
+Chopping vegetables, mixing spices, washing and chopping fruit, cooking meat, and preparing sauces are just some of the things that can be done in advance.
 Make sure to prepare as much as possible.
 This will save you from having to cook every night when it comes down to it!

 Select One Day Each Week For Cooking

-Portion & Pack It All Up (Emphasis on Portion)
+Portion & Pack It All Up

-Planning ahead is important to stay on the Keto diet.
+Planning ahead is important

 Meal prepping is a great way to stay on track with your ketogenic diet.
 It allows you to cook in bulk and eat healthy, filling meals all week long.
 If you’re just starting out with meal prepping, don’t be overwhelmed!
 The important thing is that you start making changes one at a time until they become a habit.
 Once those habits are set in stone, they will become second nature and before long, meal prepping will be as easy as breathing air.